Course Catalog

 Credit: 3

 This course introduces basic computer concepts and emphasizes the practical applications approach using simulated medical office management programs.
 The student is guided through a series of computer applications that highlight the most common aspects of the modern medical office including electronic claim filing.
 Resume development and job-seeking skills are also presented.
-Prerequisites: HSC-114, MAP-431, MAP-139, MAP-121, MAP-364, BIO-163.
+Prerequisite: MAP-121 with a C or higher.

 Lecture: 1